Jybbs/Bookshelf-Scanner/README.md

 2. **Text Extraction**: Processes the segmented spine images to extract visible text using EasyOCR
 3. **Text Matching**: *(Planned)* Uses RapidFuzz to match extracted spine text against a book database

+Each component maintains its own log file through the `ModuleLogger` system, ensuring consistent debugging and monitoring across the project.

 ## Project Structure

 ```